Poppy Happy Square

 Hana no Oasis

-Hana no Oasis is a park located in the Teraya district, the birthplace of flower production in Konosu.
-In spring, a tulip festival is held amid 40,000 tulips.
-In autumn, you can enjoy late-blooming sunflowers.
+Hana no Oasis (flower oasis) is a park located in the Teraya district, the birthplace of flower production in Konosu.
+In spring, a tulip festival is held among 40,000 tulips.
+In autumn, you can enjoy the late-blooming sunflowers.

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept